Fanny Dyson’s end was horrible and no-one comes out of this event looking good.

 There are too many unanswered questions for me about Fanny Dyson’s last days and death, and we may never know the true circumstances of her end, however

-On the other hand, James Dyson has been dead for 130 years.
-I know what he didn’t know back in 1854 when it must have seemed that all the obstructions in his way were lifted.
+But James Dyson has been dead for 130 years.
+I now know what he couldn’t have know back in 1854 when it must have seemed that all the obstructions in his way were lifted.
 James Dyson would pay for what he did to his first wife.
 Only the veil of silence cast by the awfulness of what had gone down before obscured the magnitude of his failure.